Gegardus/hello-react-front-end/README.md

 # Hello React Front End app

-> Hello React Front End app is simple application that contains setup of react application.
-The greeting page loads a random greeting from API on every page load.
+> Hello React Front End app is simple React application.
+The greeting page renders a random greeting from API on every page load.

 ## Link to the back end